SweetPotatoImprov/StatTools/README.md

-BreederTools
+StatTools
 ============

-R code for the analysis of field experiments data.
+Tools for the analysis of field experiments data (mainly R code).
 To use these tools you must download all the R functions in your working directory.

 AMMI
 -------------------------